5 Best Sources for Swimming Pool Financing

 A reputable pool builder will have financial institutions they partner with to offer you financing options so you don’t have to look to outside sources to help pay for your dream pool.
 This source of financing is advantageous in its convenience: You don’t have to shop around for lenders, and your pool builder will help facilitate the deal with the lender for a smooth experience.
 A second mortgage pool loan uses your existing home as collateral for funding.
 This type of loan offers the borrower minimal closing costs, low monthly payments, low fixed interest rates, and the interest paid is often tax deductible.
 The amount of equity you have built up in your home will be used to determine the terms of the loan — the more equity you have, the better terms you can expect to be offered — however, it is not necessary to have any equity to qualify for a second mortgage pool loan.
 Typically, these types of loans require that you have a good credit score.
 Look for second mortgages that don’t require you to pay mortgage insurance.
 Often, you can also roll your closing costs on these mortgages into the loan so you pay almost nothing out of pocket when you close.

 Home Equity Line of Credit

+Looking for information on rates, terms, and monthly payments?
+Our finance blog answers all these questions and more.
 California Pools & Landscape can help you not only make the right decision on your pool design but also work with you on the ideal pool financing option.
-Fill out our convenient financing application today.